Skip to main content

 The last resort: splitting the class

-The ripple effects: duties, specialists, and release
+The knock-on effects: duties, specialists and release

 How Bell Path handles it